Akzo's rebuff of PPG pushes bid battle into uncharted territory

 If the court rejects Elliott's request before June 1, that would strengthen the hand of Akzo's management and supervisory boards, and PPG may decide walking away without filing is the prudent course of action.

-But if the court hasn't ruled by June 1, or rules in Elliott's favour, PPG may file with conditions for its offer, including a 95 percent threshold of shareholder approval.
+But if the court hasn't ruled by June 1, or rules in Elliott's favor, PPG may file with conditions for its offer, including a 95 percent threshold of shareholder approval.

 It will take regulators some time - from days to weeks - to review and approve PPG's bidding papers.